 How to Make a Delta Kite

-Step-by-StepPage 1 of 4
+Step by StepPage 1 of 4

 The MBK Dowel Delta

 This set of instructions on how to make a delta kite assumes you know absolutely nothing about kite making.
 You might already have some of the simple tools and materials required.
 Anything you don't have is easily bought.
-If not exactly what I used, then at least something pretty similar!
+If it's not exactly what I used, then at least something pretty similar!

 Make a delta kite - MBK Dowel Delta kite in flightMBK Dowel Delta